 Chey Anne is the owner of Mutts About You, the training director for Pennies from Heaven Dog Rescue, and a class trainer at Whole Dog Training, all in San Diego, CA. She is a graduate of the prestigious Karen Pryor Academy for Animal Training & Behavior and a passionate believer in force-free dog training.
 Chey Anne is a member of Pet Sitters International (PSI), Dog Scouts of America, Pet Professional Guild, and the International Association of Animal Behavior Consultants (IAABC).
 She is also Pet First Aid and CPR Certified.

 Emma owns Pawsitive Tails, a dog training and daycare facility in San Francisco, CA. She is an honor’s graduate of the San Francisco SPCA Academy for Dog Trainers’ 1999 pilot program where she studied under esteemed trainer Jean Donaldson.
 In addition, Emma has studied Companion Animal Behavior at the University of Southampton, U.K., and holds a degree in neuroscience from the University of Sussex.
 She lives in San Francisco with her two dogs, Curious and Max, and a cat named Dips.
-Emma is co-teaching our June through September sessions in San Francisco in 2013.
+Emma teaches UK sections of the DWA and co-teaches Summer sessions in San Francisco as well.

 Erin earned her dog training certification from South African Dog Training College in Johannesburg, South Africa.
 She is the owner of Pack Runners, a boarding and walking company in Abbotsford, British Columbia.
 Erin counts herself extremely fortunate to spend her days hiking the gorgeous mountain trails in canine company—even on rainy days it beats an office job, in her opinion.
 At home, she is kept on her toes by two nimble and quick-witted Border Collies who never tire of learning, problem solving, and running very fast, preferably on an agility court.